-Federal Revenue by Company
+Federal revenue by company

 This dataset includes revenues for U.S. federal lands and offshore areas.
-It does not include Indian lands, privately-owned lands, or U.S. state lands.
+It does not include Native American lands, privately owned lands, or U.S. state lands.

 Why is there a line in the data called 'companies below threshold'?